The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 If you’ve been dealing with anxiety for any length of time, you've probably come to realize that once you get into the habit of worrying, catastrophizing, or responding to experiences with the fight-or-flight response – it becomes easier and easier to repeat these patterns and harder and harder to break away from them.

-This is because the repetition of an action or thought increases the likelihood and ease of performing the action (such as having a panic attack) or thinking the worrying thought (such as “the world is unsafe”).
+The repetition of an action or thought increases the likelihood and ease of performing the action (such as having a panic attack) or thinking the worrying thought (such as "the world is unsafe").

-In neuroscience we understand that the brain recognizes repetition as an indicator of significance – therefore the brain literally changes its structure to help make that repetitive thought or action easier to perform.
+The brain literally changes its structure to help make that repetitive thought or action easier to perform.

 The brain supports the neurons responsible for that particular action.